audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     appropriate legacy version of Audacity, then import the WAV files into current Audacity.

+ * It is no longer possible to use Save Project or Save Project As to overwrite another pre-existing project, even if that project is not in use.
+Functionality to overwrite a project not in use will be restored in a future version of Audacity when we are sure it will always be safe.

  * Audacity can import, display and cut/copy/paste MIDI files, then export them, but they cannot be played; undoing an edit with a MIDI track open causes the MIDI data to be lost in Windows builds

  * Intermittently occurring bugs: Please write to feedback@audacityteam.org
     if you experience any of these known but not fully understood issues, giving us steps to reproduce them so they can be fixed.
-   For items marked �, some work has already been done which may have eliminated the issue - your help with testing these issues is especially welcome.
+    For items marked ^, some work has already been done which may have eliminated the issue - your help with testing these issues is especially welcome.

     * Projects do not reopen properly with "orphaned" or "missing" blockfiles or "duplicate attribute" errors
     * Projects do not re-open properly from the Automatic Crash Recovery dialogue
-    * Projects crash when applying repeated effects towards the end of audio tracks�
+    * Projects crash when applying repeated effects towards the end of audio tracks^
-    * WAV or AIFF files import as noise�
+    * WAV or AIFF files import as noise^
     * (Windows XP, reported on) Clicks during recording
     * (Windows) Timer Record unreliable with recordings starting before and ending after midnight
-    * (Windows) On Vista and 7, and on XP with some USB microphones, the Audacity input/output level sliders act independently of/incorrectly with system level sliders:�
+    * (Windows) On Vista and 7, and on XP with some USB microphones, the Audacity input/output level sliders act independently of/incorrectly with system level sliders:^
        * The achieved recorded level only matches the level indicated on the Recording VU meter if the Audacity input slider is at 100%
        * On Vista, adjusting the system level sliders then starting to